-Almaden Minerals Ltd. was formed by amalgamation under the laws of the Province of British Columbia of its predecessor companies, Almaden Resources Corporation and Fairfield Minerals Ltd. on February 1, 2002.
-The Company operates under the Business Corporations Act (British Columbia) ("BCBCA").
+Almaden Minerals Ltd. was formed by an amalgamation under the Business Corporations Act (British Columbia) ("BCBCA") of Almaden Resources Corporation and Fairfield Minerals Ltd. on February 1, 2002.

 Effective July 31, 2015, the Company effected a corporate reorganization pursuant to a statutory plan of arrangement ("Plan of Arrangement") involving the Company's then wholly owned subsidiary, Azucar Minerals Ltd. ("Azucar").